nimarafati/My_Toolbox/R/From_Excel_to_R_git.md

 </div>

-Now we create four vectors (Name, Gender, Age, Height, Grade) and save them as four variables.
+Now we create five vectors (Name, Gender, Age, Height, Grade) and save them as five variables.
 We can create variable as follows using assignment operator (\<-), which you can replace by equal (=) but in order not to confuse them when we set parameters in functions it’s better to use assignment operator (\<-).